sparkfish/augraphy/doc/source/augmentations/dotmatrix.rst

 --------
 Overview
 --------
-The DotMatrix augmentation Create a dot matrix image by filling image with dots of mean color in different shapes.
+The DotMatrix augmentation creates dot matrix effect by drawing dots of mean color in the detected contours.

 Initially, a clean image with single line of text is created.